ZwoEinsRisiko/filling-curve-calculator/README.md

 - The vertical tank is approximated as a solid of revolution for volume calculation.

-- The volume of the horizontal tank is computed incrementally by integrating cross-sectional areas along the tank’s horizontal axis (z-axis).
+- The volume of the horizontal tank is computed incrementally by integrating cross-sectional areas along the tank’s horizontal axis.